V-know/ChatGPT-Telegram-Bot/README.md

 English | [中文](README-zh.md)

-A Telegram bot with a smooth AI experience.
+A Telegram bot with a silky smooth AI experience.

 ## ⚡Feature